Skip to content

 Do_LampDOThe lamp inside the oven

-Do_PowerDOA digital output (high/low); The power button
+Do_PowerDOA digital output (high/low); the power control

-Swip_TimeoutSWIPHelping object to support the timer
+Swip_TimeoutSWIPHelper object used to support the timer

 Table 1: Microwave Oven - Object Name Dictionary